theRealAph/ScopeLocals/README.md

 (That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.)

-The value associated with an extent local variable is defined in the bottom most frame of an extent, and is accessible in every frame of that extent.
+The value associated with an extent local variable is defined in the bottom most frame of some extent, and is accessible in every frame of that extent.

 ### For example